Wine Pairings for Toddler Leftovers.

 - Butterfield Station Chardonnay: From the hills of California, this oaky, buttery chardonnay has a tropical underlay with a hint of vanilla to it.
 It’s just deep enough to make the half eaten bunnies bearable… or just trash them and drink a third glass of wine.

 - Pigmentum Malbec 2015 Georges Vigouroux Rose’: Hello beautiful pink wine.
-Did you know that there are pink wines?
-My 6 year old squealed with delight as this was put in the cart.
-I squealed equally as I tasted it!
 It is light and crisp and made with red fruits (Think berries).
 It is a great compliment to the PB&J, but I’d highly recommend saving a bottle for your next spicy meal!
 I’ll be purchasing this one again soon.

 Cheese Pizza and Primitivo